Brian's Time: Later career

 Later that summer, Brian's Time placed third in the Belmont Stakes, won the grade two Jim Dandy Stakes at Saratoga Race Course and finished third in the grade one Travers Stakes, also at Saratoga.
 Late in the year, he won the grade three Pegasus Handicap run in October at Meadowlands Racetrack in East Rutherford, New Jersey.

-At age four, Brian's Time raced five times and managed three third place finishes in the grade two Nassau County Handicap at seven furlongs at Belmont Park, the grade two Bernard Baruch Handicap at 1 1/8 miles on the turf at Saratoga Race Course, and the grade one Ben Ali Handicap at Keeneland.
+At age four, Brian's Time raced five times and managed three third-place finishes in the grade two Nassau County Handicap at seven furlongs at Belmont Park, the grade two Bernard Baruch Handicap at 1 1/8 miles on the turf at Saratoga Race Course, and the grade one Ben Ali Handicap at Keeneland.

 Retirement

 Brian's Time was retired after the 1989 racing season and was sold to a breeding syndicate in Japan.
 He was regularly one of the leading sires in that country.
-His offspring included a triple crown winner Narita Brian and also Mayano Top Gun, both of whom were voted Japanese Horse of the Year back to back in 1994 and 1995, as well as Time Paradox (Japan Cup Dirt), Sunny Brian (Japanese Derby), Tanino Gimlet (Japanese Derby), Silk Justice (Arima Kinen), Dantsu Flame (Takarazuka Kinen), Furioso (Japan Dirt Derby) and Phalaenopsis (Queen Elizabeth II Cup).
+His offspring included a triple crown winner Narita Brian and also Mayano Top Gun, both of whom were voted Japanese Horse of the Year back to back in 1994 and 1995, as well as Time Paradox (Japan Cup Dirt), Sunny Brian (Japanese Derby), Tanino Gimlet (Japanese Derby), Silk Justice (Arima Kinen), Dantsu Flame (Takarazuka Kinen), Furioso (Japan Dirt Derby), No Reason (Satsuki Shō) and Phalaenopsis (Queen Elizabeth II Cup).
 On April 4, 2013, Brian's Time sustained a fractured femur in a paddock accident and was euthanized, he was 28.